 So as I mentioned, the product that we are going to look at today is called the Photek TRI-X-2500 and it is a heavy-duty horizontal extender for your tripod, which lets you shoot overhead shots with your DSLR more or less anywhere, as long as you have a tripod that can carry it.

-This type of product can be extremely useful for food photography and product photography but also for getting shots from angles which are otherwise hard or even impossible with just a tripod.
+This type of product can be extremely useful for food photography and product photography but also for getting shots from angles that are otherwise hard or even impossible with just a tripod.

-Photek is a Connecticut based company which makes mostly different types of lighting and studio accessories such as umbrellas, softboxes, backgrounds and a few other things.
+Photek is a Connecticut based company that makes mostly different types of lighting and studio accessories such as umbrellas, softboxes, backgrounds and a few other things.
 Although there are a number of manufacturers which makes horizontal extenders for your tripod, most of them are quite short compared to the TRI-X-2500 which is over 90 cm or 35 inches from side to side.

 The TRI-X-2500 – heavy duty long arm for overhead shots